Associate Vice President/Chief Diversity Officer

 Tierra L Marshall holds a B.S. in Psychology and African American Studies and an M.A. in Industrial and Organizational Psychology from Western Michigan University.
 She is currently pursuing an M.Div. from Western Theological Seminary.
 Her professional interests and areas of expertise are training and professional development, behavior analysis, organizational development, strategic planning, leadership development, and institutional diversity.
 Her personal interests and areas of expertise are racial reconciliation, gender and patriarchy, spiritual formation, theology and justice, and healthy multi-ethnic organizations.

-Tierra served as the graduate assistant for the Office of Faculty Development at Western Michigan University where she worked to manage and implement New Faculty Orientation, Academic Leadership Academy, Cool Tools for Teaching, and the Everyone Counts Diversity Learning Community.
-She also worked in the Office of Diversity and Inclusion at Western Michigan University managing multiple diversity programs including the Real Talk Diversity Series, Everyone Counts Diversity Learning Community, and various diversity-themed workshops.
-Tierra was also a member of the core leadership team for WMU’s campus climate study as well as the work group charged with implementing the climate study recommendations.
-In addition to training and programs, Tierra also worked collaboratively with departments across campus to help foster inclusion, integration, and leadership.
+Tierra served as the graduate assistant for the Office of Faculty Development at Western Michigan University where she worked to manage and implement several programs, including New Faculty Orientation and the Everyone Counts Diversity Learning Community.
+She also worked in the Office of Diversity and Inclusion at Western Michigan University managing multiple diversity programs and various diversity-themed workshops.

-Cathy O’Leary, a graduate of William M. Davies Career and Technical School and attended CCRI to pursue business administration.
-Prior to joining the Office of Institutional Diversity at Providence College, she spent fourteen years employed by Arpin Group for where she utilized her business skills in the capacity of Office Administrator for the international division.
+Cathy O’Leary is a graduate of William M. Davies Career and Technical School and attended CCRI to pursue business administration.
+Prior to joining the Office of Institutional Diversity, she spent 14 years employed by Arpin Group as the office administrator for the international division.